genesiscommunitysuccess/docs/docs/platform-reference/external-systems/fix-xlator.md

     version = fix50ref
 }
 ```
+ The `plugins` tag enables the plugin, and the `fixConfiguration` tag specifies the version to use.

-3. Add dependency on the class path for module called {applicationName}-fix-messages which is generated using the [fix-codegen-plugin](/platform-reference/external-systems/fix-xlator/#fix-code-generation-plugin).
+3. Add a dependency on the class path for the module called {applicationName}-fix-messages.
+This file is generated using the [fix-codegen-plugin](/platform-reference/external-systems/fix-xlator/#fix-code-generation-plugin).

 ### Streamer